Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Conclusion

 At Ella Sleeps, we understand how important a good night's sleep is for your child.
 Sleep problems can hinder a child's development, and a weighted blanket can help with that.
-By choosing the right weight, you ensure that your child feels secure and sleeps better.
+By choosing the right weight, you ensure your child feels secure and sleeps better.

 Our weighted blankets provide a calming effect through deep pressure stimulation, which helps increase sleep hormones (serotonin and melatonin) and decrease the stress hormone (cortisol).
 This results in better sleep and a happier child.

-Correct Weight
+Right Weight

 Choosing the right weight is crucial.
 A general guideline is to choose a blanket that weighs about 10% of your child's body weight, with a margin of 0.5-1 kg extra.
-This ensures the right pressure without it being too heavy.
+This ensures the right pressure without being too heavy.

 • 15-25 kg: 2.4 kg blanket